 Escape the hustle and bustle and hop on board the splendid ship, the Glenlee, this Easter bank holiday weekend.
-The floating venue will be transformed to create a unique jazz club vibe; complete with moody lighting to give it that cosy, intimate atmosphere.
-You’ll hear tributes to some of the best jazz singers and musicians at this candlelight concert, such as Aretha Franklin and Nina Simone, as well as new jazz tracks, all whilst on the calming shores of the Clyde.
-This unbelievable night on Glasgow’s riverside will take place for one night only this spring, on Good Friday (April 15) – and you can find your tickets here.
+The floating venue will be transformed to create a unique serene vibe, complete with moody lighting to give it that cosy, intimate atmosphere.
+You’ll hear tributes to some of the best movies of all time at this candlelight concert, such as Mary Poppins, Cinema Paradiso, The Godfather and Interstellar, all whilst on the calming shores of the Clyde.
+This unbelievable night on Glasgow’s riverside will take place for one night only this month, on Saturday, April 8 – and you can find your tickets on Fever.

 4. Indulge in a good ol’ Sunday roast on Easter weekend

 We all know Sunday roasts don’t require special occasions, but Easter Sunday seems like a particularly good day for a big, hearty feast.
-Luckily, The Loveable Rogue on Great Western Road has just the trick- and it may even rival your mum’s roast.
+Luckily, The Loveable Rogue on both Great Western Road and Whitehill Street has just the trick- and it may even rival your mum’s roast.
 Tuck into Speyside beef, brisket mac ‘n’ cheese, beef fat garlic roasties, honey root vegetables, Yorkies, vegetable ecrasse and red wine gravy (vegetarian option available).
-And make sure to save room for dessert with warm sticky date pudding, butterscotch sauce and ice cream and The Loveable Rogue’s tiramisu on the menu.
+And make sure to save room for dessert with warm sticky date pudding, butterscotch sauce and ice cream on the menu.

-Galactic Carnival, an out of this world experience with a new space-themed fairground, is set to launch in Glasgow this March.
-The space-themed carnival will take place at Silverburn shopping centre, Pollok and will feature the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow, as well as rides for little ones.
-The event will offer up to 14 rides for visitors to choose from, all of which are included with a wristband, and will take place during Scotland’s Easter Holiday, running until April 16.
+Galactic Carnival, an out-of-this-world experience with a new space-themed fairground, launched in Glasgow this March.
+The space-themed carnival is taking place at Silverburn shopping centre, Pollok and features the likes of an epic rollercoaster, thrill rides for thrill seekers, a festival wheel with the best view of Glasgow, as well as rides for little ones.
+The event offers up to 14 rides for visitors to choose from, all of which are included with a wristband, and will take place during Scotland’s Easter Holiday, running until April 16.
 Easter eggs included in the Easter egg hunt will be offered on a first-come, first-served basis and will be subject to availability, so organisers ask that visitors head down early on their chosen session of either two hours or four hours.

 You can’t deny that Easter weekend calls for indulgence and at Pudge’s Cakery you’ll discover some wonderful Easter treats.
-You’ll find Mini Egg brownies as well as other Easter-themed goodies like Creme Egg brownies, Creme Egg or Oreo Egg cookie pies, giant cookies studded with caramel eggs, double caramel cookie cups, triple decker cookie sandwiches, cookie sandwiches, chewy chunky bois and more.
+You’ll find Mini Egg brownies as well as other Easter-themed goodies like Creme Egg brownie bombs, Oreo slices, giant cookies studded with caramel eggs, double caramel cookie cups, triple decker cookie sandwiches, cookie sandwiches, chewy chunky bois and more.
 We don’t care how old you are, you just have to admit that the sight of these makes you a little giddy.
 We’re not ashamed to say that our inner child is desperate to get its hands on one (or all) of these amazing treats.
 They are available to order at Lunch Glasgow.

 Determined to see more of this wonderful country?
 Well on this tour to the Scottish Highlands you can see epic ruined castles, listen to tales of old clan rivalries, and venture through brilliant mountain scenery.
 Start the trip with some breathtaking sights at the Loch Lomond National Park before exploring the beauty of the Inveraray Castle.
 Admire the charming little town known as the ‘Gateway to the Isles’ as well as the famous Glencoe Mountain, it’s magnificent ruins and more.
 With so much to see and plenty of densely packed history to uncover, it’s set to be an unforgettable highland experience.
 Book your tour tickets here.